stuntrally/stuntrally/Readme.txt

     Help is welcomed

-Programmers
-    If you know C++, OGRE or shaders, and could handle some of the [Roadmap] tasks or [Issues].

-Testers
-    If you are able to build from sources, you can test and report bugs or suggestions.

-Artists
-    Editing meshes for game, uv unwrap, texturing etc.
-    If you can record/edit sounds for games.

 Track creators
     If you manage to create an interesting track, it could be released in future versions.